MicrosoftDocs/azure-ai-docs/articles/search/includes/quickstarts/typescript.md

 #### Rerun the sample

 Build and run the program with `tsc && node index.ts`.
-Now, in addition to the previous steps, the queries will be sent and the results written to the console.
+Now, in addition to the previous steps, the queries are sent and the results written to the console.